vvij86/churn_predictions/readme.txt

 - Recall for churn class 1
 - F1-score for churn class 1

-Select the best model primarily using PR-AUC, and use F1-score as the secondary metric.
+Select the best model primarily by PR-AUC and secondarily by F1-score.

-For the selected model:
+For the final selected model:

-1. Print the chosen hyperparameters.
+1. Print the selected hyperparameters.
-2. Print the confusion matrix and classification report.
+2. Print confusion matrix and classification report.
-3. Save all parameter-comparison results to: decision_tree_model_comparison.csv
+3. Save all parameter results to: random_forest_model_comparison.csv
 4. Save final metrics to:
-   decision_tree_metrics.csv
+   random_forest_metrics.csv
-5. Save test predictions with:
+5. Save predictions with ACCOUNT_ID, actual_target, predicted_target and churn_probability to:
-   ACCOUNT_ID,
-   actual_target,
-   predicted_target,
-   churn_probability
-   to decision_tree_test_predictions.csv
+   random_forest_test_predictions.csv
-6. Save the complete preprocessing and trained model pipeline to: decision_tree_pipeline.joblib
+6. Save the full trained preprocessing and model pipeline to: random_forest_pipeline.joblib
-7. Extract and save feature importance for all transformed features to: decision_tree_feature_importance.csv
+7. Save all transformed feature importances to: random_forest_feature_importance.csv
-8. Save the top 20 feature importances to: decision_tree_top_churn_drivers.csv
+8. Save the top 20 feature importances to: random_forest_top_churn_drivers.csv
-9. Separately identify the top 10 behavioural features, excluding product_id and scheme_id one-hot features.
+9. Separately show the top 10 behavioural drivers, excluding product_id and scheme_id.
-10. Add clear error handling, comments and console summaries.
+10. Add clear comments, validations and error handling.

-Also compare the final decision-tree metrics against logistic_regression_metrics.csv and create:

-model_comparison_logistic_vs_decision_tree.csv

-Include both models and clearly state which model performs better for:
+Then compare:

+- Logistic Regression
+- Decision Tree
-- ROC-AUC
+- Random Forest

+Read metrics from:

-- PR-AUC
+- logistic_regression_metrics.csv
-- Precision
+- decision_tree_metrics.csv
-- Recall
+- random_forest_metrics.csv

+Create:

+model_comparison_all_models.csv

+Include ROC-AUC, PR-AUC, Accuracy, Precision, Recall and F1-score for all three models.

+Clearly identify:

+- Best model by PR-AUC
+- Best model by recall
-- F1-score
+- Best model by F1-score
+- Training and prediction time where available

-Do not claim that feature importance proves causation.
-Mention that it shows model association only.
+Do not claim feature importance proves business causation.
+State that it represents model association only.

-Run the script after creating it and report the generated files and the final comparison results.
+Run the script and report the selected hyperparameters, final metrics, generated files and the overall best model.